Diagnosing chaos in a periodically driven Ising model with a ramping field via out-of-time-order correlation saturation: Theoretical Setup and Diagnostic Tools

+In this expression, the first term is called as the two-point correlation, and the second term is the four-point correlation.
+For \( n > 0 \), \( \hat{W}(n) \) is no longer confined to the first \( N/2 \) spins, and the OTOC becomes nonzero.
+Since our observable is non-unitary, the two-point correlation does not reduce to unity.
+As \( n \rightarrow \infty \), it asymptotically approaches \( \frac{4}{N^2} \), while the four-point correlation tends to zero.
+Thus, in the long-time limit, \( C(\infty) = \frac{4}{N^2} \).
+The normalized value of the OTOC, \( C_N(n) \), relative to its long-time limit is given by $ C_N(n) = \frac{C(n)}{C(\infty)}. $

-Note that SBOs $\hat W_B$ and $\hat V_B$ are Hermitian but nonunitary.
-Due to this, $C_2(n)$ is not reduced to unity and effectively results in $C(\infty)=4/N^2$ \cite{shukla2022out}.
-The motivation for considering SBOs is to increase the dimension of the Hilbert space of the observables compared to single-site observables.
-Additionally, SBOs remove the characteristic region of the OTOC, allowing for more rapid saturation.
-Our focus here is on the saturation behavior of the OTOC, and therefore, we restrict the characteristic regime of the OTOC by choosing spin block observables.
+The motivation for considering non-local operators is to increase the Hilbert space dimension of the observables compared to single-site observables.
+For such observables, information propagation occurs instantly, unlike in localized observables at different positions, allowing for more rapid saturation.
+Since our focus is on the saturation behavior of the OTOC, we aim to reach the saturation region of the OTOC more quickly.